If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

 - Supervision is constant, with verbal and visual check-ins

-If you want the detail behind that answer – including what it feels like and what to do after – read on.
+If you want the full step-by-step breakdown – including what cryotherapy feels like, what happens afterwards, and how Brysk keeps sessions controlled – read on.

 Jump to